X16Community/x16-smc/README.md

 - Python 3

-- Python intelhex, install with pip3 intelhex
+- Python intelhex module, install with pip intelhex

 # Fuse settings

-The bootloader and the SMC firmware depend on several fuse settings as set out below.
+The bootloader and the SMC firmware depend on several ATtiny fuse settings as set out below.

 The recommended low fuse value is 0xF1.
 This will run the SMC at 16 MHz.